Tallapoosa County, Alabama

 Tallapoosa County is a county located in the east-central portion of the U.S. state of Alabama.
 As of the 2020 census, the population was 41,311.
 Its county seat is Dadeville.
 Its largest city is Alexander City.

+It is coterminus with the Alexander City micropolitan statistical area (MSA).
+The current MSA is the second incarnation, with the original area consisting of both Tallapoosa County and Coosa County.
+The original Alexander City Micropolitan Statistical Area was part of the Montgomery-Alexander City Combined Statistical Area.
+In 2013, the United States Office of Management and Budget removed the Alexander City micropolitan statistical area from its list of metropolitan and micropolitan areas.
+Coosa County was added to the Talladega-Sylacauga, AL micropolitan statistical area.
+However, effective July 2023, the Alexander City Micropolitan Statistical was officially reinstated but consists solely of Tallapoosa County.
+This reinstated statistical area is part of the Columbus–Auburn–Opelika combined statistical area.

 Etymology

 The name Tallapoosa is of Creek origin; many Creek villages were located along the banks of the lower river before Indian Removal in the 19th century.
 Tallapoosa County, Alabama is named after the Tallapoosa River, which may mean "pulverized rock" in the Choctaw language.
 Tallapoosa is of Creek origin and may mean "grandmother town" in the Muscogee language.
 The Tallapoosa branch of the Muscogee tribe is considered one of the oldest groups in the Southeast.
 The river was a major population center for the Creek Indians before the early 19th century.

 History

 In 1832, Tallapoosa County was created from lands ceded by the Creek Indians in the Treaty of Cusseta.
 The first county seat was the Creek town of Okfuskee.
 The forced removal of the Creeks in 1836 and 1837 was followed by a frantic gold rush, bringing a flood of profit seekers and settlers.

 Established on December 18, 1832.
 Tallapoosa County's southwest strip of the county was detached from Tallapoosa County to become a portion of Elmore County when it was established on February 15, 1866.

 The Battle of Horseshoe Bend was fought in the territory that would become Tallapoosa County in 1814.
 This battle effectively ended the Creek War.